-How to take a perfect picture of your bike when you need to sell it.
+A quick, illustrated guide on how to take a perfect picture of your bike when you need to sell it.
 Few easy tricks how to make your pictures stand out and successfully sell your bike.

 This is the output you want:

-But you won’t get it like this:
+But you won’t sell a lot with photos like this:

-So let's go through few easy steps which will make your photo stand out and do justice to the awesome bike you are trying to sell:
+So let's go through a few easy steps which will make your photo stand out and do justice to the awesome bike you are trying to sell:

 Let's have a look at them one by one.